mshahzebraza/officeworks/BUGFIXES.md

 Every data row/bar like POentryBar needs to have a header.
 This can be done by having a header row shown if the array length is non-zero.

 ## Auto Summary generator (capable of rendering lists as well)

+### SummaryItem needs to be replaced with DataRow or with DetailItem

+### lowercase 'screws' are not categorized into a separate category.
+Need to change mapDataToCategory

+# Restructure DB

+Change the nesting of `projects` within the `categories` and add a `projectType` key in the `projects`